 - Keen eye for detail?
 Read the full evaluation report.

-- Want to know what this means for the food poverty movement?
-Read Food Power: Lessons learnt, a summary report incorporating some of the wider lessons identified by members of the network, allies and programme staff.
+- Find out what this means for the food poverty movement in our Food Power: Lessons learnt report.
+This incorporates wider lessons identified by members of the network, allies and programme staff.

 Home from hospital: Making sure people have access to food at hospital discharge and beyond